MY STORY

 Two years of this lifestyle continued and I was getting used to this schedule of work and art.
 I had found a nice balance where I was making art in my free time and I was able to make money in the bank so I could rest assured.
 I was keeping myself in better health with improved eating habits and a much improved workout regime.
 I had even joined an art committee around my neighborhood where I could join local exhibits and shows.
 It felt like things were starting fall in to place and I just needed to keep things consistent, but never did I ever realize that my grandma's old age was ever going to catch up to her.

 One day, during the weekend I was minding my own business and then I heard a thump sound across the room.
 I had though to my self that my grandma must have fallen over again, so I went over to see what had happened.
-I was presuming to myself that it was going to be just another one of those moments where I was going to nag her and tell her to stay put on her bed, and then she was going to answer back by saying how her body is not listening to her.
+I was presuming to myself that it was going to be just another one of those moments where I was going to nag her and tell her to stay put on her bed, and then she was going to banter back by saying how her body was not listening to her.
 For some reason, this time, she was unresponsive.
-She had a blank stare, she was looking towards the ceiling, only at one direction.
+She had a blank stare, and she was looking towards the ceiling, only at one direction.
 Whatever I said, she could only respond with some kind of groan.
 Her mouth was wide open, but she seemed unable to close it or move it to her liking.
 The situation then was incomprehensible and the only thing that I thought to myself was to carry her back up to her bed.
-I had remembered what our Grandmother's government helper had said, that if there was ever an emergency I should call her and the ambulance.
+I had remembered what our grandmother's government helper had said, that if there was ever an emergency I should call her and the ambulance.
 Never did I think to myself that this would ever happen.
 I was so foolish to think of life in only my perspective, and never did I think how quickly my grandmothers health had been deteriorating until this moment.

 My grandma was moved into one of the emergency wards, and she seemed like she was in a more responsive state.
 She was talking to me and she was moving her arms around and what not, but she looked so weak a frail.
 I've never felt so helpless yet to her I was the most dependent person closest to her.
 Knowing that I was the only person she could depend on, and the only family member that the hospital could rely on, put a fair amount of pressure on me.
 A lot of decisions had to be made and all of those decisions had to be authorized by me.
 To be honest, this was an extremely difficult task because I had to basically choose how to deal with another persons health, and I felt like I had no authority to do so.
 At this point I felt like I really needed to get in contact with my father and let him decide as these decisions were something that I felt like I could no longer take command on.